Ahket-net/docs/TXT/VAO Reference Manual.txt

    - VerifyAtOnce (VAO)
       - VAO is the main product of Ahket Inc.
       - It is a web application.
       - This is a conventional Web 2.0 (WEB2) solution.
-Therefore it is a centralized service.
+Therefore, it is a centralized service.
       - Further details is provided in the CADET, STASH, and VAO User Manuals.

    - Later, through Decentralized Application (DAPP)